ericpignet/home-assistant-tplink_router/README.md

 See the [device tracker integration page](/integrations/device_tracker/) for instructions how to configure the people to be tracked.

 For Archer D9 model the default IP is 192.168.1.1, the username is not necessary and you can leave that field blank.

+## Supported devices

+Devices originally supported include the following:

+- Archer C7 firmware version 150427
+- Archer C9 firmware version 150811
+- EAP-225 AP with latest firmware version
+- Archer D9 firmware version 0.9.1 0.1 v0041.0 Build 160224 Rel.59129n

+Additional devices added since the removal from Home Assistant:

+- TPLink N600 with latest firmware

+If your device is not in the list, you can still give it a try and let me know if it works or not, I'll update the documentation.

+*Disclaimer*: I cannot add support for devices I don't own, unless you provide me with a list of HTTP requests leading to the page listing MAC address of connected devices, including authentication, and an example of the page.